nielsdutrievoz/nielsdutrievoz.github.io/research.md

 ### **Study 2: Water vapour isotope anomalies during an atmospheric river event at Dome C, East Antarctica** (in preparation)

-My second study focuses on **analyzing the isotopic anomaly in water vapor** induced by the passage of an **atmospheric river over Concordia** in December 2018.
-The isotopic composition of water vapor observed during this event can be explained by two key processes:
+My second study focuses on **analyzing the isotopic anomaly in water vapour** induced by the passage of an **atmospheric river over Concordia** in December 2018.
+The isotopic composition of water vapour observed during this event can be explained by two key processes:
-- **The isotopic signature of long-range water transport**
+- The isotopic signature of long-range water transport
-- **Local moisture uptake during the event**
+- Local moisture uptake during the event

-Using the **LMDZ6iso simulation previously evaluated**, we show that **surface sublimation is the primary driver** of the positive isotopic anomaly** in vapor, contributing **60% of the total signal**.
+Using the LMDZ6iso simulation previously evaluated, we show that **surface sublimation is the primary driver** of the positive isotopic anomaly in vapour, contributing **60% of the total signal**.
 This sublimation effect is significantly increase during the event compared to typical diurnal cycles.
 The **remaining 40%** of the anomaly is attributed to **large-scale moisture advection associated with the atmospheric river**.
 These results highlight that the isotopic signal recorded in water vapor during atmospheric river events reflects a **combination of long-range moisture advection and interactions between the boundary layer and the snowpack**, reinforcing the importance of local surface processes in shaping Antarctic isotope variability.

 <div align="center">